telefonicaid/fiware-glancesync/README.rst

 Unit tests
 ----------
-To run the unit tests, you need to create a virtualenv using the requirements both contained in requirements.txt and test-requrirements.txt.
+To run the unit tests, you need to create a virtualenv using the requirements both contained in requirements.txt and test-requirements.txt.
 You only need to execute the nosetests program in the root dorectory of the fiware-glancesync code.
 Keep in mind that it requires python2.7 or superior to execute the unit tests.